 Despite the fact that private care is more expensive, there are a number of benefits including:

 - access to some treatments not available elsewhere

 - 158 hospitals (around one-third of total hospitals)

 - outpatient treatment (around 37% of the country’s total)

-Doctors and specialists in Saudi Arabia
+Doctors and specialists

 Finding a doctor or specialist in Saudi Arabia isn’t too hard.
 In fact, there are approximately 2.4 doctors per 1,000 residents in the country, including many specialists.
 Some of the more popular specialisms include: